 - Obtained regulatory approval to establish HSBC Qianhai Securities; the first securities company in mainland China to be majority-owned by an international bank.

 - Maintained momentum in Asian Insurance and Asset Management, with annualised new business premiums and assets under management up 14% and 17% respectively.

-- US successfully achieved a non-objection to its capital plan, which included a dividend payment in 2017, as part of the Comprehensive Capital Analysis and Review ('CCAR').
+- Successfully achieved a non-objection to our US capital plan, as part of the Comprehensive Capital Analysis and Review (‘CCAR’).

 Stuart Gulliver, Group Chief Executive, said:

 “We have had an excellent first half of 2017, reflecting the changes we have made since our Investor Update in 2015 and the strength of our competitive position.
 Our three main global businesses performed well, increasing profit before tax and growing market share in many of the products that are central to our strategy.
 We remain on track to complete the majority of our strategic actions by the end of the year.”